knative/docs/serving/samples/helloworld-java-spark/README.md

    Go to `http://localhost:8080/` to see your `Hello World!` message.

-1. In your project directory, create a file named `Dockerfile` and copy the code block below into it.
-For detailed instructions on dockerizing a Spring Boot app, see
+4. In your project directory, create a file named `Dockerfile` and copy the code block below into it.
+For detailed instructions on dockerizing a Spark Java app, see
    [Spark with Docker](http://sparkjava.com/tutorials/docker).
    For additional information on multi-stage docker builds for Java see